ChuaCheowHuan/ChuaCheowHuan.github.io/README.md

-# My Github pages repository
+# What's in this repository?

-This repository contains codes for my Github pages on my repositories.
+This repository contains codes for my Github pages.

 ## Blog